obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 * name (string): the name of the view to fetch

 Returns a [`view`](#view) object with the given name or null if no view with the provided name exists.

-**replicateWithURL**(url, exclusively)

-* url (string): the URL of the remote database to replicate with or the name of a local database
-* exclusively (boolean): if true, any existing replications with this URL will be removed

-Convenience function for setting up two-way replication with a remote database specified by the provided URL.
-Returns an array containing the pull [`replication`](#replication) object and the push [`replication`](#replication) object, or null on failure.

-**replicationFromURL**(url)

-* url (string): the URL of the remote database to pull from or a local database.

-Set up a one-time replication from a source database to this database and return a [`replication`](#replication) object.
-The returned object can be customized prior to the start of replication.

-**replicationToURL**(url)

-* url (string): the URL of the remote database to push to or the name of a local database

-Set up a one-time replication from this database to a remote target database and return a [`replication`](#replication) object.
-The returned object can be customized prior to the start of replication.

 **slowQueryWithMap**(map)